Amber Moore: 2010–2012

-After Amber gives birth, the baby appears to be of mixed race, freeing Liam and giving Amber a newfound relationship with her baby's true father, Marcus Barber Forrester (Texas Battle).
+After Amber gives birth, the baby appears to be of mixed race, freeing Liam and giving Amber a newfound relationship with her baby's true father, Marcus Forrester (Texas Battle).
 Bill is prepared to have Amber arrested for manipulating Liam but since Amber's child is the grandchild of his best friend, Justin Barber (Aaron D. Spears), Bill decides that he's going to give Amber a free pass... this time.
 But Bill strongly warns Amber that if she ever comes near and manipulates anyone in his family, again, he will show no mercy.
 Amber gets Bill's message loud and clear.
 After Marcus turns her down several times, Amber tells him and his girlfriend Dayzee (Kristolyn Lloyd) that while she would have liked to have had a chance with Marcus, she realizes the timing was all wrong.
 Amber then sets her sights on ex-husband Rick Forrester (again played by Jacob Young) and begins to draw up designs for him that were based on his ideas, so he is able to have his own line and take credit for the designs as his own.
 As her relationship with Rick deepens, she begins feeding street drugs to Hope Logan (Kim Matula), who believes they are from her psychiatrist.
 Brooke then hires Caroline Spencer (Linsey Godfrey), daughter of Karen Spencer (Joanna Johnson), into Forrester Creations to act as Rick's new design partner.
 Threatened both on a professional and personal level, Amber begins to work up a scheme that leads Caroline to believe Rick is a crossdresser.
 When Caroline confronts Hope with the information, Hope attacks Amber, accusing her of manipulating Caroline to get her way.
 Amber then confesses to giving Hope illegal drugs, which in turn brings the end of her relationship with Rick.